 It is important to note that Atypical Addisonians can become Primary Addisonians.
 This bears watching via regularly scheduled blood testing to evaluate their electrolytes.
 This would require the addition of the mineralocorticoid replacement properties of Florinef or DOCP.
 Blood work every 3-4 months is usually recommended.IV.
 Holistic Natural Protocol Goal

-The goal of our Holistic Natural Addison’s Disease Protocol is to strengthen the glands (hypothalamus, pituitary and adrenal) that play a role in proper adrenal hormone secretion so the body can grow stronger and maintain this balance on its own.
-If only medications are used to accomplish this as described above, the end result will be two very small, shriveled adrenal glands and a lower quality of life for the animal.
-In many cases medications can be eliminated and in more extreme cases we work with the pet parents and their veterinarians to lower the medications as far as possible.
+The goal of our Holistic Natural Addison’s Disease Protocol is to strengthen the glands (hypothalamus, pituitary and adrenal) that play a role in proper adrenal hormone secretion so the body can grow stronger and potentially be able to maintain or contribute to this balance on its own.
+When medications are used to accomplish this alone, the end result will be two very small, shriveled adrenal glands and a lower quality of life for the animal, so our protocol can play an important supportive role.
+If medications can be reduced when using our protocol this must be done in conjunction with your veterinarian so your animal can be properly monitored.

 V. Holistic Natural Addison's Disease Protocol